citp/privacy-policy-historical/a/ap/app/applovin.com.md

 ## 1\.
 Types of Information We Collect

-We collect two main types of information through the Services - personal information and anonymous information.
-AppLovin may also use personal information and anonymous information to generate a third type of information, aggregate information.
+We collect two main types of information through the Services - personal information and anonymous information and we may also generate a third type of information, aggregate information, as set forth in more detail below.
 Descriptions of these terms are available in the Definitions section of the Policy.

 Please note that we may collect different categories of personal, anonymous and aggregate information from you depending on the nature of your interaction with the Services.

 ## 2\.
 Information We Collect From Business Partners

-If you are a visitor to the Site or one of our Business Partner, we may collect the following categories of information from you:
+If you are one of our Business Partner, we may collect the following categories of information from you:

   * Registration information that you provide when you create an AppLovin account.
 For example, in order to register for the Services we require all Business Partners to create a username and password, and provide us with basic contact information (such as first and last name, email address and company name).
-  * Transaction information that you provide when you request information from AppLovin,submit a payment to us in connection with your use of the Services, or receive a payment from us in connection with your use of the Services.
+  * Transaction information that you provide when you request information from AppLovin, submit a payment to us in connection with your use of the Services, or receive a payment from us in connection with your use of the Services.
 Examples of transaction information may include basic contact information, bank or financial account information, credit card or debit card numbers and similar details required to process your payments or respond to your request.
-  * Technical, viewing and usage information that relates to your interaction with the Site, such as your physical location, the unique device identifier (“UDID”) or Internet Protocol address (“IP Address”) of the device that you use to access the Site and the amount of time you spend viewing certain portions of the Site.
+  * Technical, viewing and usage information that relates to your interaction with the Site, such as your physical location, the unique identifier or Internet Protocol address (“IP Address”) of the device that you use to access the Site and the amount of time you spend viewing certain portions of the Site.

 ## 3\.
 Information We Collect From Consumers

-If you are a Consumer that downloads and uses an AppLovin App or otherwise interacts with the Services, our Software Development Kit (“SDK”) automatically collects the device information identified below and transmits it to AppLovin so that we can provide social features on behalf of the developer who owns that specific AppLovin App.
+If you are a Consumer that downloads and uses an AppLovin App or otherwise interacts with the Services, we may collect the device information identified below so that we can provide our services.
 We may collect and transmit such device information as either raw or hashed data, depending on the sensitivity of the information in question.
+AppLovin does not automatically collect any personal information directly from Consumers but may obtain such personal information from its Business Partners in connection with the Services or when Consumers submit such personal information to AppLovin via the Site.

 ### Raw Data.

 The SDK may collect and transfer non-sensitive device information as raw data, such as:

-  * Geographic location;
+  * Generic geographic location, such as the city you are located in;
   * Carrier;
   * Device make and manufacturer;
-  * Operating System version installed on device;
+  * Operating System;
   * Name of mobile application through which a Consumer interacts with the Services;
   * Language settings;
-  * Birth year;
-  * Whether WiFi has been enabled (y/n);
-  * Whether unknown sources download permission has been enabled (y/n);
-  * Computer speed;
+  * Connection speed;
   * IP Address;
+  * Android ID;
   * Internet browser used to access the Services; and
-  * Whether the Consumer has installed certain social networking services on his or her device (y/n).
+  * Identifier for advertisers (IDFA).

+You can enable or disable geolocation services when you use our services at anytime, through your mobile device settings (though the modalities may vary depending on the specific mobile device you are using).

 ### Hashed Data.

-Our SDK also collects device information that includes personal information and certain types of anonymous information that AppLovin views as being particularly sensitive.
-Because we understand the importance of protecting Consumer privacy, we are committed to storing the following device information as hashed data to help prevent its unauthorized disclosure or use:
+We may also collect device information that AppLovin views as being particularly sensitive.
+Because we understand the importance of protecting consumer privacy, we are committed to storing the following device information as hashed data to help prevent its unauthorized disclosure or use:

-  * UDID (IMEI);
-  * Android ID;
-  * Identifier for advertisers (IDFA);
-  * Consumer’s email addresses associated with the device;
-  * Consumer’s telephone number;
-  * Mac address;
-  * Serial number of device; and
   * Names of the mobile applications downloaded on the Consumer’s device.

-For additional information regarding the steps we take to safeguard your personal information, please refer to the Data Security, Integrity and Retention section of the Policy.
+For additional information regarding the steps we take to safeguard your information, please refer to the Data Security, Integrity and Retention section of the Policy.

 ## 4\.
 How We Collect Information